top of page

 I used the same procedures noted for previous projects for the body, with one additional step; the heat stamping was very deep so I needed to spot putty over them before sanding:

-I expect to complete a couple more rolling stock projects before this winter season is over, keep a lookout for updates here.
+I expect to complete at least one more rolling stock project before this winter season is over.
+I'm thinking of a Milwaukee Road 6464, gotta find a donor car.

 For previous year's rolling stock projects click here: